Simon-Tesla/RaccoonyWebEx/README.md

 - Fullscreen UI actions

 ### Architecture TODO
-- Move SettingsUi as a child of Page
+- Move SettingsUi as a child of Page?
 - Maybe package for Edge?

 ## Credits